ccorcos/tuple-database/README.md

 # Tuple Database

-Some features of this database:

-- ordered key-value store with JSON tuples as keys.
+For more information, see [Motivation](#Motivation).

-- reactivity for all queries.
+- Embedded database, designed for [Local-First Software](https://www.inkandswitch.com/local-first/).
-- transactional reads and writes (aka multi-version concurrency control).
+- All queries are reactive.
+- Schemaless -- schemas are enforced by the application, not the database.
+- Transactional read/writes in TypeScript.
+- Directly read/write indexes including the ability to index graph/relational queries.
-- build with TypeScript and works in Node.js or the Browser.
+- Works with synchronous and asynchronous storage including SQLite or LevelDb.
-- works with synchronous and asynchronous storage making it well-suited for frontend state management.
+- Suitable for frontend state management using in-memory synchronous storage.
-- a simple storage interface and with existing adapters for SQLite and LevelDb.

 # Documentation